HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/ml.md

 __no closed form solution__ — `stochastic gradient descent` is used

 ```
-Why does the algorithm for training logistic regression involve gradient descent, while linear regres- sion does not?
+Why does the algorithm for training logistic regression involve gradient descent, while linear regression does not?
 There’s no closed form solution to the logistic optimisation problem, whereas linear can be solved for a stationary point (the global optimum) using linear alebra.
 ```